PathwayAnalysisPlatform/PathwayMatcher/src/main/java/extractor/README.md

 Note: The paths must end with the separator '/' (linux) or '\' (windows).
 By default the input and output files are in the same location as the _PathwayMatcher.jar_ file.

+The VEP mapping files can be downloaded from the [MappingFiles](https://github.com/PathwayAnalysisPlatform/MappingFiles) repository in [this](https://github.com/PathwayAnalysisPlatform/MappingFiles/tree/master/Extractor) folder.

 It is required to have Neo4j installed and running with the Reactome Graph database loaded.